God is a polyglot:

 Even if it means they go homeless and risk destitution until they begin making mature decisions and start to grow up.

-Being allowed to become homeless and nearly destitute will be a great shock to them – and they may initially stumbled badly – but with time I’ve always seen it turn out to be the best thing for them.
+Being allowed to become homeless and nearly destitute will be a great shock to them – and they may initially stumble badly – but I’ve always seen it eventually turn out to be the best thing for them.

-For the first time, they learn to grow up and own their own future.
+For the first time, they are forced to begin owning their own future and growing up.

-These are not theoretical musings, but how our churches over the years have helped guys from the jail who had no family but needed to grow up.
+These are not theoretical musings, but how our own churches over the years learned to help guys from the jail who needed to grow up …

-In the long run, tough love may be the best love you can give.
+Because in the long run, tough love is often the best love you can give.

 Guys in jail often ask me how to find a good church when they get out.